 It’s the law, but…

-Workers’ compensation insurance is often mandatory for many businesses if they have employees, no matter what the job requires.
+Workers’ compensation insurance is mandatory for many businesses if they have employees, no matter what the job requires.
 It covers medical costs and a portion of lost wages for employees who become injured or ill on the job.

 Workers’ Compensation is like an airbag for your business.
 When trouble strikes, it deploys to help your employee get back to work as fast as possible, minimizing the damage to your business.